WUFT News

 Verify your precinct

-Voters who have moved from one Florida county to another should call the supervisor of elections Monday to verify their address change and their new polling location.
+Voters who have moved from one Florida county to another should fill out an usps change of address form, call the supervisor of elections Monday to verify their address change and verify their new polling location.
 Voters must vote in their assigned precinct, or they will have to cast a provisional ballot.

 The voter identification card contains information on voting precinct and district.
 Voters also can look up their voting location through the supervisor of elections website.